victrme/Bonjourr/README.md

 -   Dark mode
 -   And more...

-Bonjourr is available in English, French, Swedish, Dutch, Polish, Portuguese (Brazil), Italian, Russian and Chinese.
+Bonjourr is available in English, French, Spanish, Swedish, Dutch, Polish, Portuguese (Brazil), Italian, Russian and Chinese.

 <br />